 Boring with the BLUE color in ON/OFF toggles, slider bars, and system menu highlights?
 Here’s how to set another color for them in Fedora 37/38, Arch, and Manjaro Linux with GNOME 43/44.

 Ubuntu 22.04 introduced 10 different accent colors in its Appearance settings page.
 It’s cool!
-Now, other Linux with latest GNOME 43 is possible to get similar function with an extension.
+Now, other Linux with latest GNOME 43 or 44 is possible to get similar function with an extension.

 Accent color is the color that you can see in the enabled ON/OFF switch, slider-bar, notification bubble, highlight text background, focused input-box, etc. After following this tutorial, you should be able to select an accent color for system wide in following 9 different colors:

 Step 1: Install Gnome Tweaks, Extensions tool, & create required folders.